RenderKit/ospray-studio/doc/scenegraph.md

 % OSPRay Studio Scene Graph

-OSPRay Studio's scene graph (SG) is a tree structure that simplifies construction and manipulation of OSPRay objects.
-The SG is fundamentally a tree data structure comprised of nodes.
-In contrast to the old OSPRay SG, the new OSPRay Studio SG does _not_ have a 1:1 correspondence with OSPRay objects.
+OSPRay Studio's scene graph (SG) is a `directed acyclical graph(DAG)` structure that is an abstraction of `OSPRay` scene hierarchy into a graph comprised of `sg::Nodes`.
+In contrast to the old OSPRay SG, the new OSPRay Studio SG does _not_ have a 1:1 correspondence with OSPRay scene objects.
-Instead, the OSPRay Studio SG presents a higher level interface that is easier to understand and manipulate.
+Instead, the OSPRay Studio SG presents a higher level interface comprising of a subset of OSPRay scene object types along with scene graph specific node types, together comprising the `sg::Nodes` types.

 ## SG Design Overview

-The OSPRay Studio SG provides a high-level representation of OSPRay objects that can be manipulated efficiently.
+The OSPRay Studio SG provides a high-level representation of OSPRay objects which are flexible for organization within the DAG.
 The SG is comprised of _nodes_, which can represent OSPRay objects, custom data importers/exporters, and even individual parameters for other nodes.
 Nodes are connected with parent-child relationships.
-Each node may have at most one parent, forming a tree structure.
-This tree is easily traversed and searched, making manipulating the scene heirarchy easy.
+Every node has an array of parents node hence forming a directed acyclical graph structure.
+This graph structure is easy to traverse using parent-child links either via get methods like `node.child(child-name-string)`or via access specifiers like `node[child-name-string]`.

+All nodes classes manage node-data and node-state using the standard `sg:Nodes` API, while certain node classes provide routines which are specific to that node-type like a lights-manager node type would provide API to add/remove lights.
-Nodes alone generally do not provide much functionality; instead, they manage data and maintain the current state of the SG (there are some exceptions to this detailed later).
-Complex functionality, such as updating, committing, and rendering is handled by _visitors_, which traverse the tree, performing various actions based on nodes visited.
+Complex functionality, such as updating, committing, and rendering is handled by _visitors_, which traverse the graph, performing various actions based on nodes visited.

 The general SG design is to build the scene heirarchy with nodes, then traverse